 About the Journal

-Economics and Business Review (earlier as the Poznan University of Economics Review) has been published by Poznań University of Economics and Business Press since 2001.
-Its subject range embraces articles on economics and finance.
-The journal is open for contributions from economists and finance specialists both from Poland and abroad.
-The EBR provides a platform for academicians all over the world to share, discuss and integrate state-of-the-art Economics and Finance thinking with a special focus on new market economies.
+The Economics and Business Review (earlier as the Poznan University of Economics Review) has been published by Poznań University of Economics and Business Press since 2001.
+The EBR provides a platform for academicians all over the world to share, discuss and integrate state-of-the-art economics and finance thinking with a special focus on emerging market economies.

-The EBR invites to submit the original and unpublished articles.
-The journal is published in English only, with frequency four issues yearly.
-Texts are double-blind reviewed by independent specialists from Polish and foreign academic centres.
+The EBR invites submissions of original and unpublished articles.
+The journal is published in English only, with a frequency of four issues yearly.
+Texts are double-blind reviewed.

 EBR is an open access journal.
 To submit, process and publish an article in Economics and Business Review authors are not required to pay any charge.